jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 (we will overwhelmingly be unlucky since the random string is unlikely to be in the array) and have to iterate the whole array.

-So to speed things up and make our site, API, cli tool, what have you perform better we could use a [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) .
+So to speed things up and make your site, API, CLI tool, what have you perform better we could use a [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) .
 It's similar to an array in that you can iterate though the members in insertion order, but you are guaranteed uniqueness;
 no two members will have the same value.

-You can test that by doing this in the node repl or browser console...
+You can test that by doing this in the Node.js REPL or browser console...

 ```js
 console.log(new Set(["a", "b", "a"]).size);